The countries that have the most expensive and cheapest gasoline – and where Brazil is in the ranking | Economy

-Although oil is a commodity, that is, a raw material that is priced uniformly by international supply and demand, the final consumer price of gasoline — and other petroleum derivatives, such as diesel and LPG gas — varies immensely. around the world.
+Despite oil being a commodity, that is, a raw material that is priced uniformly by international supply and demand, the final consumer price of gasoline — and other petroleum derivatives, such as diesel and LPG gas — varies immensely. around the world.

 In the last week (June 7th to 13th) the price of a liter of gasoline for consumers went from US$ 0.02 (R$ 0.11) in Venezuela to US$ 3 (R$ 15.4) in Hong Kong , according to the Global Petrol Prices ranking, which surveys prices in 168 countries, weekly in most of them.